SE Wine Collective

 Pork Shoulder – $19 Every single time I have had pork here it has been excellent!

 Panna Cotta – Not only was this dessert good, it was gorgeous.
-I love the way everything this serve here is plated so beautifully.
+I love the way everything served here is plated so beautifully.